alexcorvi/react-typescript-boilerplate/README.md

-# React & TypeScript Boilerplate
+# React, MobX & TypeScript Boilerplate

+## Somewhat opinionated

+This boilerplate assumes that you'll use Sass for styling and MobX for state management.

 ## What's inside?

+- MobX usage demonstration.
+- Styling components with Sass.
-- Webpack configuration
+- Webpack configuration:
 	- TypeScript with `ts-loader`
-	- SCSS with`scss-loader` (extracted in a separate file)
+	- SCSS with`scss-loader` (extracted in a separate file).
-	- HTML with `raw-loader` (extracted in a separate file)
+	- HTML with `raw-loader` (extracted in a separate file).
-	- Production specific configurations
+	- Production specific configurations.
-- TypeScript compiler configuration
+- TypeScript compiler configuration.
-- TSLint configuration
+- TSLint configuration.
 - Lite-Server, for auto reloading on update.

 ## Usage